marcoantonioni/daffy/daffydoc/docs/More/secure-server-ssh-only-login.md

 # Enable SSH Key ONLY Login - Disable Password
-It is highly recommended that you disable passwword login for root access and ONLY allow login with ssh key.
+It is highly recommended that you disable password login for root access and ONLY allow login with ssh key.
 To do that follow these steps.

 !!! warning